SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConsentPurpose/GetDeleted.md

 so.topic: reference
 ---

-true if the ConsentPurpose is deleted
+true if the NSConsentPurpose is deleted

 **Returns:** Bool